Tips for Writing a Two-Page Business Letter

 Tips for writing a two-page business letter

-Here are five tips to consider for boosting appeal and readability writing a two-page business letter:
+Here are five tips to consider for boosting appeal and readability when writing a two-page business letter:

 Full-block style is a common formatting type for business letters.
 Essentially, it requires that all components of the letter—including the greeting, introductory paragraphs, body paragraphs, closing paragraph and signature—are all aligned to the left.
 Using this standard format shows professionalism.